 The operational objectives also concern market deployment initiatives and require the participation of non-research organisations.
 Indeed they require the broadest possible stakeholder participation.
 The Commission could take a role of coordinator; however resources would not allow working intensively with several sectors, cities and public administrations at the same time.
 Therefore, this exercise would remain very limited in scale and scope.
-However valuable a framework i2010 has proven to be in interactions with
+However valuable a framework i2010 has proven to be in interactions with Member States and existing constituents, it is restricted in its time horizon.
+As the objectives have been considered beyond 2010, continuity of structures and institutional arrangements is key to their realisation.

-Annex VI provided by the IMR World e-Business Intelligence Ltd illustrates what would be the cost to business of delaying efforts to reduce energy usage, given the 20% energy efficiency target by 2020.
+33 Annex VI provided by the IMR World e-Business Intelligence Ltd illustrates what would be the cost to business of delaying efforts to reduce energy usage, given the 20% energy efficiency target by 2020.